 5 Experts Explain The Dreaded Disney Rash and How To Avoid This Disney Disaster

 What happens when Americans visit a Disney theme park and take 20,000 steps or more daily in hot, humid weather?
 Many get the Disney rash.

 If you’re planning on visiting Disney or any other theme park in a warm climate, here’s what you can do to prevent it and what items you should bring to treat it.

-Even Disney’s CEO Thinks It’s Too Expensive – Families Headed to Great Wolf Lodge Instead
+People are Done With Disney – Families Headed to Great Wolf Lodge Instead

 68.3% said rampant price increases and nickel and diming have made it feel like Disney World has lost its magic.
 That’s why many are leaving the supposedly Happiest Place on Earth for a more carefree, joy-filled, and affordable family vacation.
 According to Newsweek, families across America are replacing a trip to Disney with a trip to a Great Wolf Lodge instead.

 30 Reasons Families Prefer Legoland Florida to Disney World Theme Parks